rileymd88/qlik-bex-plugin/README.md

 1. Open the Metadata App within the Data Load Editor
 2. Create a folder connection and enter its name in line 2 of the load script
     a. note: this is for storage of metadata QVDs
-3. Copy the Metadata extraction script files into this folder
+3. Copy the Metadata extraction script files into this folder which can be found here:
 4. Make sure that the name of the data connection in line 9 matches the previously created BAPI connector data connection
 5. Comment line 44 (call LOADALL)
 6. Uncomment line 41 (call LOADALL_CUSTOM)